JDBrowder523/Credit_Risk_Analysis/README.md

   ![This is an image](https://github.com/JDBrowder523/Credit_Risk_Analysis/blob/main/Images/Balanced_Random_Forest_Classifier.png)

- 1. The accuracy of this model is 78.86%.
+ 1. The balanced accuracy of this model is 78.86%.
  2. The precision (high_risk/low_risk) of this model is 0.01/1.0.
  3. The recall (high_risk/low_risk) of this model is 0.70/0.87.